aurielfournier/CV/Auriel_Fournier_CV.md

 - Hiring, training and managing a four person field crew
 - Developing new survey methodology for autumn migrating rails
 - Working closely with state and federal land managers to design field experiments
-- Coordinating collaboration US and Canada to examine rail migratory connectivity
+- Coordinating collaboration across US and Canada to examine rail migratory connectivity

 Bachelor of Science in **Wildlife Ecology and Management** - Minor *Remote Sensing*
 2011 **Michigan Technological University** Houghton, MI - Magna Cum Laude